 Today's business environment is characterized by challenges of strong global competition where companies tend to achieve leanness and maximum responsiveness.
 However, lean supply chain networks (SCNs) become more vulnerable to all kind of disruptions.
-As a consequence, the levels of uncertainty, complexity and vulnerability have increased.
 Food SCNs have to become robust, i.e. they should be able to continue to function in the event of disruption as well as in normal business environment.
 Current literature provides no explicit clarification related to robustness issue in food SCN context.
 This paper explores the meaning of SCN robustness and highlights further research directions.